GitHub integration

 Our GitHub integration enables automation of GitHub’s version control system.
 Use GitHub’s API within Rewst workflows to automate aspects of version control in GitHub.

-In the Integrations page, search for the GitHub integration.
+2. In the integrations page, search for the GitHub integration.

-Click the integration tile to launch the Configuration setup page.
+3. Click the integration tile to launch the setup page.

 Whenever you save configuration and reauthorize, Rewst will run a test action to make sure the integration is working.

-For additional testing, click the Refresh Options button under the Organization Mapping section of the integration configuration page.
+For additional testing, click Refresh Options under the Organization Mapping section of the integration configuration page.
 This will return a list of repositories accessible by that organization.

 If you uninstall the GitHub integration in Rewst but don’t uninstall our GitHub App in your organization, any attempt to re-install and authorize the integration will fail, and you’ll be stuck at this screen: